What causes jawbone loss and deterioration?

 - Dentures or bridges – If a denture or dental bridge is used to replace one or more missing teeth, they do not directly stimulate the underlying bone because they sit on top of the gums.
 This allows bone loss to continue, sometimes eventually requiring a new restoration because the original no longer fits due to extensive bone loss.

 - Periodontal disease – When gum disease is not properly treated, the gum tissues and supporting bone may deteriorate.
 This leads to progressive bone loss that can result in the loosening and loss of teeth.

-- Misalignment – Tooth misalignment may lead to a situation where a tooth no longer has an opposing tooth structure, allowing the unopposed tooth to over-erupt.
-When a tooth over-erupts, the underlying bone may begin to deteriorate.
-Misalignment may also create abnormal physical forces that interfere with the teeth’s normal ability to chew.
+- Misalignment – Tooth misalignment may lead to a situation where a tooth no longer has an opposing tooth structure, allowing the unopposed tooth to over erupt.
+When a tooth over erupts, the underlying bone may begin to deteriorate.
+Misalignment may also create abnormal physical forces that interfere with the tooth’s normal ability to chew.
 Without proper stimulation from biting and chewing, the jawbone may deteriorate.

 - Trauma – Trauma such as a knocked-out tooth, jaw fractures, or teeth with a history of trauma can lead to disruptions in bone stimulation.
 When the bone stimulation stops, the jawbone begins to deteriorate.

 - Sinus deficiencies – If molars are removed from the upper arch, air pressure from the maxillary sinus may cause resorption of the bone that once held the teeth in place.
 This results in the sinuses becoming enlarged, leaving insufficient structure for the placement of implants.

 - Tumors – Both benign and malignant tumors may necessitate the removal of part of the jawbone.
 A reconstructive bone graft is then needed to restore the function of the jaw.